Toronto Tourism Information

 For many Toronto seems to the capital of Canada, when it's in fact Ottawa.
 However Toronto acts as a capital in its own right, as the main transport hubs and connections are based here.
 Flying to Canada and starting your journey in Toronto is the best idea for a first time visit.
 Toronto offers to the traveller a great option of activities, from culture and history to adventure and nature.
 The city in itself is also full of activities, like the CN Tower, the Old Town Hall, Centre Island etc. During the evening time Toronto has a large party atmosphere, which can be found in Church and Wellesley area and in the downtown.

-Toronto is also the city of choice to stay if you are visiting the Niagara Falls, as there are tours which cover a whole day of activities and offer very good rates.
-See below for more info.
+Toronto is also the city of choice to stay if you are visiting the Niagara Falls.
+There are tours which cover a whole day of activities and offer very good rates.

-Toronto has two major airports, the main international gateway to the city is Toronto Pearson Airport (YYZ).
-When arriving by plane, the easiest way to get to the downtown is by bus.
+- Toronto Pearson Airport (YYZ), is the main international airport of the city (and main base for Air Canada).
+The easiest way to get to the downtown is by bus.
 You can get the Toronto transport Commission (TTC) Bus service 192 to Kipling Station, trip takes 25 minutes.
 Other bus lines are 52A to Lawrence west station taking 90 minutes.
-IF you travel by night you can busses 300A or 332 which operate from 1.30am to 5am and take 45 minutes to reach Yonge Street.
+If you travel by night you can busses 300A or 332 which operate from 1.30am to 5am and take 45 minutes to reach Yonge Street.

-The second airport is the Billy Bishop Airport (YTZ) located within the downtown itself, on an artificial island at the foot of Bathurst Street.
+- Bishop Airport (YTZ) is located within the downtown itself, on an artificial island at the foot of Bathurst Street.
 To get from the airport to the city you can actually walk, but if you are staying further away, it's advisable to get the free shuttle bus which leaves you close to Union Station, the stop is located outside the Royal York Hotel western entrance on York Street.
 If you walk from the airport there is a free ferry every 15 minutes which leaves you at Bathurst street.
 You can also walk under a 850 feet long tunnel taking 6 minutes which was opened in 2015.

 It's also popular to arrive to Toronto by coach from many other states or international services from the USA.
 The bus station is located at 610 Bay St.